slothsoft/stardew-challenger/README.md

 - you can only buy seeds for plants that make wine (which includes rice)
 - you cannot build animal buildings, i.e. coop, barn and silo
 - [easy and medium] you get a keg to start you off

+### FAQ

+#### Can I disable / pause the challenges?

+Yes, absolutely.
+You can just select "no challenge" in the challenge menu at any time to pause the challenge.
+So if not buying from Clint is no fun for you, you can just pause the challenge, buy, and then select the challenge again.
+Your progress might not get counted if the challenge is paused, but you're not losing the current progress either.

+#### The bunny turned into a Seedmaker and now I can't open the menu?

+You don't need the bunny, you can also press [K] to open the same menu.
+Then when you select another challenge, the seedmaker will change into another object (or back to the bunny again).

+#### Does the mod change the inventory / farm?

+Your inventory and the farm will not be changed, only the **Magical Challenge Object**™ might change.
+This mod is only applied to current interactions.

+#### Can you start challenges mid-playthrough?

+You can start the challenges at any time, and you can even pause them (by selecting "no challenge" in the menu) whenever you feel like it.

 ### Configuration